whymranderson/xelatex/GyroDocs/UpdateLog.rst

 Updates and changelog
 =====================

+2017/1
+   Completed the virtual reality demo using OpenGL.
+Created a 3D snenary in which one can change his angle of view with ASUS tablet, exploiting the gyro sensor inside.
+   Also implemented our orientation algorithm.
+This is a suplementing example to my material to show how orientation algorithm (or more basically, body angular velocity) is applied to the rotational control in VR.

 2016/12
    Fixing and upgrading the two old noise-included orien estimation demos.
    Meanwhile clean up some slow code and make code more modulized.
 Documentation